Stephen-Gates/service-locations/point-data-user-stories.md

 - `minimum` and `maximum` [`constraints`](https://frictionlessdata.io/specs/table-schema/#constraints) to optionally restrict the `latitude` and `longitude` coordinate pairs to a geographic bounding box
 - the [`spatialExtent`](https://hackmd.io/s/SyyEbQuEM#Describe-and-validate-the-spatial-extent-of-point-data) property to describe the geographic bounding polygon that the `latitude` and `longitude` coordinate pairs must be inside

+*Note the lack of support for describing `latitude` and `longitude` coordinate pairs are required or optional.
+This can be partially achieved by putting a `required` `constraint` on both fields in the `schema` however it doesn't avoid the possibility of applying the `constraint` to only one of those fields*

+*Note the lack of support for for describing `missingValues` for `latitude` and `longitude` coordinate pairs.

 ## Validate point data coordinates

 ```